 Should I Get Dentures or Dental Implants?

-The best way to prevent further tooth loss and jawbone deterioration is to ask our dentist if you’re a candidate for the.
-In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.
+In general, we recommend dental implants whenever possible.
+That way, patients can avoid long-term health issues caused by missing teeth.

 Am I a Candidate for the Dental Implant Procedure?